Smith6079/rsschool-cv/cv.md

 ```
 6. **Work experience**
 - С++: I worked for a couple of months in C++.
 - C# (.Net): I worked for a couple of months on EPAM, on .Net.
+An internal time tracking project.
+More precisely, automating the transfer of time spent on the customer's website to the EPAM website.
+In order not to waste time, add work time to one site and then to another.
 - [RS School](https://github.com/Smith6079/rsschool-cv)
 - [LinkedIn][def2]
 7. Education: